UK Council for Psychotherapy

 watch your character, for it becomes your destiny.

 Facets Of Personality, Character Some of us may conflate our personality and behaviour as one, which may be unhelpful.
+Building our character may include pushing through discomfort, facing challenging experiences, doing what's necessary, even if it's hard (sometimes taking the long way home).
 Our personality is not fixed nor permanent, but flexible and we learn skills along the way.
-It is a complex interaction of character traits with many sides to our nature with life's predicaments, priorities, paradoxes, contradictions, contrasts, ambivalence, influenced by our unconscious, affecting our thoughts, emotions, behaviour, the life we lead (see also Our different parts (discovered & yet to be discovered), identities, personal roles, dominant personalities).
-Alongside our shadow aspects, we may want to explore our strengths of character.
+Personality is a complex interaction of character traits with many sides to our nature with life's predicaments, priorities, paradoxes, contradictions, contrasts, ambivalence, influenced by our unconscious, affecting our thoughts, emotions, behaviour, the life we lead (see also Our different parts (discovered & yet to be discovered), identities, personal roles, dominant personalities).
+Alongside our shadow aspects, we may want to explore our strengths of character - shaped by the choices we make, actions we take.
 Our personality is not fixed and is shaped & modified throughout our life, and we can change our disposition (see also The Different Sides Of Us).
 Many aspects shape our character, including the biological, our own temperament.
 Our personality can also be shaped by the social & cultural context.
 How much of our personality, character is influenced by the interactions of nature and how much is nurture may be a frequent question we ask ourselves, yet they are so interwoven, feeding off each other (see also Our Free Will, Free Spirit).
 Different aspects of us may be influenced differently by these two traits of character.
 We may question what personality traits belong to our parents, and which ones belong to us (see also Intrinsic Self-Worth - Valuing Our True Worth, Who We Are), what traits are inherent (see also Self-Trust - Trusting Our Self, Our Innateness).
 And although there is an inherited component to our genes, our traits also change, adapt through life events.
 (Through our genetic inheritance certain traits may not change much, like our sexuality, body structure, while other traits, like our behaviour, optimism/pessimism are more changeable.)
 Our personality may be determined not only by previous events, but by where we want to head in the future.
 Our personality may have commonalities with others.
 Some people talk of "personality traits" or "personality types", introverted, extroverted.
 We may have certain anxiety tendencies, paying attention to detail or preferring the bigger picture, being led by our emotions, intuition and heart or prefer to be led by our mind, yet often we can be a mixture of these.
 One aspect of us may push towards getting our basic needs met, and other aspects of us may be pulled by our values and purpose, who we are, where peace of mind, deep consciousness beyond personality may matter to us.
 "Who are we and what it means to be us?" may be questions we hold, pointing towards existential concerns and life meaning questions.

 Our Temperament, Facets Of Personality, Character - Exploring The Uniqueness of Our Personality In The Therapy Our temperament is who we are, our nature, what we constitutionally are born with as a baby, child, adult - something innate, like our sensitivity (and some would say shyness), whereas our personality includes our temperament alongside our experiences.
 Some of us may compartmentalise things, which may limit the diversity of our personality and we may want to get more familiar with our internal landscape & road map, exploring the uniqueness of our personality, developing & experimenting with new personal qualities, roles.
 The counselling & psychotherapy considers not only the impact of our past, but can also be utilised to explore facets and integration of our personality - the wholeness of who we are - our psyche or soul, what makes up our personality and how we create it: our body (and connectedness to our thoughts, emotions), mind, beliefs, feelings & emotions, sexuality & spirituality, our instincts, creative imagination & unconscious motivations alongside our values which shape our character.
 These aspects, and more, contribute to what makes us different - what we are, our essence of being a person, an individual human being & the unknown, mystery of our personality (see also Being The Person We Want To Be - Getting Back In Touch With Who We Are & Choosing Who We Want To Be - Connecting With Our Inner Life).
 The uniqueness of our identity includes our purpose, alongside our personality traits, our temperament, nature, enthusiasm, qualities & limitations, our gifts, talents, skills & abilities, dedication, attitudes, behaviours, responses (see also Intrinsic Self-Worth - Valuing Our True Worth, Who We Are).
 How we identify who we are and what distinguishes us from others also contributes to our own personality, alongside living all our different roles.
 Allowing, embracing, accepting the aspects of us we would rather not have, or be blind to (including our shadow), may also be a part of our challenge, as they may also hold great wisdom.
 Becoming aware of, listening to our home truths, what we value may also matter to us.
 The therapy may therefore include working with unconscious aspects of our personality as we become aware of our thoughts, feelings, actions, which shape our personality and choosing new ones, moving from an old self towards a new self if that is our desire.
 The counselling & psychotherapy offers support in gaining a thorough knowledge of our multi-faceted personality - all those aspects of us, our strengths, qualities, weaknesses, tendencies, our inherent nature, independence, innateness, sense of who we are, our intrinsic worth, how to be in touch, express & control, divert our desires, drives, instincts, connecting to our truest sense of self (unifying & integrating all the elements of our personality around the centre of who we are - that we are our Self), so any primal wounds are healed, the fullness of our personality is not blocked, but present, synthesised around our self, adaptable, as we take ownership of all aspects of ourself including our body, feelings, mind, sexuality, spirituality, how we act (see also Integrative Counselling Approach - Holistic Counselling).
 Some have found meditation to also be supportive in this process.